energylab/gacela/docs/index.md

 ### MySQL

-The default for Gacela is to name the database tables in the plural form (users, aliases,
+The default for Gacela is to name the database tables in the plural form (users, posts)

 # Basic Usage

-With Gacela installed I would create the following files:
+With Gacela installed I would create the following files:i

-APPATH/classes/mapper/user.php
+APPATH/Classes/Mapper/User.php

 ```php
 namespace Gacela\Mapper;